Gemma Simpson

-To determine whether we can use the Grangemouth to Granton pipeline for hydrogen, we needed to carry out surveys and checks.
-First, we walked along the pipeline and surveyed it to find out how deep it is and to check the condition of the coating on the pipeline.
+First, we carried out a survey to understand how deep it is and to check the condition of the coating on the pipeline.

-Then, we put something called pig traps at both ends of the pipeline.
-It's not what it sounds like!
-These traps allowed us to push a pipeline inspection gauge through the pipeline using compressed air, clearing debris and checking for any damage or dents.
+Then, we put pipeline inspection gauge (PIG) traps both ends of the pipeline.
+The traps allowed us to push a PIG through the pipeline using compressed air, clearing debris and checking for any damage or dents.

 Watch a pipeline inspection gauge being inserted into the Grangemouth to Granton pipeline.